Azure/bicep-types-az/generated/sql/microsoft.sql/2023-05-01-preview/types.md

 * **requestedBackupStorageRedundancy**: 'Geo' | 'GeoZone' | 'Local' | 'Zone' | string (WriteOnly): The storage redundancy type of the backup
 * **serverCreateTime**: string (ReadOnly): The create time of the server.
 * **serverName**: string (ReadOnly): The server name that the backup database belong to.

+## LongTermRetentionPolicyProperties
+### Properties
+* **backupStorageAccessTier**: 'Archive' | 'Hot' | string: The BackupStorageAccessTier for the LTR backups
+* **makeBackupsImmutable**: bool: The setting whether to make LTR backups immutable
+* **monthlyRetention**: string: The monthly retention policy for an LTR backup in an ISO 8601 format.
+* **weeklyRetention**: string: The weekly retention policy for an LTR backup in an ISO 8601 format.
+* **weekOfYear**: int: The week of year to take the yearly backup in an ISO 8601 format.
+* **yearlyRetention**: string: The yearly retention policy for an LTR backup in an ISO 8601 format.

 ## ManagedBackupShortTermRetentionPolicyProperties
 ### Properties